mikenoethiger/bank-server/readme.md

 A simple text protocol ensures consent between server/client (see chapter [Protocol](#Protocol).)

 Historically this was the first backend implementation, which is why most other implementations rely on the text protocol specified here.
-That is because the protocol models the banking domain pretty well (i.e. banking operations, results, errors etc. see [Actions](#Actions), [Status Codes](#status-codes)) which makes it convenient to use on top of the various technologies/protocols (http, websockets, message queues etc.)
+That is because the protocol models the banking domain pretty well (i.e. banking operations, results, errors etc. see [Actions](#Actions), [Status Codes](#status-codes)) which makes it convenient to use on top of other technologies/protocols such as http, websocket, message queues etc.

 # Run Server